catalinaescalona/greendevs/FINAL_REPORT.md

 Create a final report markdown file FINAL_REPORT.md with the following information:

-Project Title
+# Project Title
+Pollaris: Crafting Polls and Charting Trends
+A web app where users can create and vote on their own polls.

+# Team
-Team members' names
+Team 4
+Greendevs

+Team Member Info (Name, Email, Git Username)
+* Gregory Webster, Gregory.Webster-1@colorado.edu, gregweb4039
+* Ryan Sansbury, Ryan.Sansbury@colorado.edu, ryansansbury
+* Catalina Escalona, Catalina.Escalona@colorado.edu, catalinaescalona

-Project tracker link (Instructor can access)
+Project tracker link
+enter github link

 Link to 5 minute video: a demo for a potential customer (could be same one you used in the presentation) Version control repository link (make sure the instructor(s) have access) Include a Final Status Report